-The non-directed and directed ERRW have very different behavior: e.g. on $\Z^d$, $d\ge 3$, the first exhibits a phase transition between recurrence and transience (\cite{ST15,ACK14,DST15}) and the second is always transient (\cite{sabot1}).
-The \sERRW lives on a directed graph but keeps some reversibility in the reinforcement skim, in this respect it has some features of both processes.
+The undirected and directed ERRW have very different behavior: e.g. on $\Z^d$, $d\ge 3$, the first exhibits a phase transition between recurrence and transience \cite{ST15,ACK14,DST15} and the second is always transient \cite{sabot1}.
+The \sERRW lives on a directed graph but keeps some reversibility in the reinforcement scheme, in that respect it shows some features of both processes.

-In \cite{BST20}, following \cite{ST15}, we introduced the \sVRJP and proved that the \sERRW is a mixture of \sVRJP.
-Let $(W_e)_{e\in E}$ be a family of positive $\star$-invariant real weights on the edges of the graph.
-In the exponential time-scale, the \sVRJP is the continuous-time process, which at time $t$, jumps from $i$ to $j$ with a rate given by
+In \cite{BST20}, following \cite{ST15}, we introduced the \sVRJP and proved that the \sERRW is a mixture of \sVRJPse.
+Let $(W_e)_{e\in E}$ be a family of positive $\star$-symmetric real weights on the edges of the graph.
+By abuse of terminology, and by analogy with the VRJP, we sometimes call $(W_e)$ the "conductances", even though those are not symmetric in general.
+In the exponential time-scale, the \sVRJP is the continuous-time process which, at time $t$, jumps from $i$ to $j$ at a rate given by